 The carpal tunnel syndrome is a lesion that affects the hand and wrist.
 The carpal tunnel is a space bounded by the wrist bones and a rigid ligament that connects the bones to each other.
 Through this channel passes the median nerve.
-The latter controls the thumb, the index finger, middle finger, and ring finger.
+The latter controls the thumb, index finger, middle finger, and ring finger.

 When this space becomes small, the median nerve becomes compressed.